ota-meshi/eslint-plugin-yml/README.md

 - `npm test` runs tests and measures coverage.
 - `npm run update` runs in order to update readme and recommended configuration.

+### Working With Rules

+This plugin uses [yaml-eslint-parser](https://github.com/ota-meshi/yaml-eslint-parser) for the parser.
+Check [here](https://ota-meshi.github.io/yaml-eslint-parser/) to find out about AST.

 <!--DOCS_IGNORE_END-->